Responsibilities of Financial Aid Recipients

 - Federal Direct student loans must be repaid.
 Students are required to complete entrance counseling before borrowing on student loans, and must complete required exit counseling when the student ceases enrollment, withdraws, reduces enrollment below six hours a term, graduates or applies for graduation.

 - Less-than-half-time students may be eligible for Federal Pell Grants, depending on the level of the Pell award.
-This is allowed no more than two consecutive terms or three total, at the request of the student by contacting a Student Success Specialist.

 - Conviction of drug distribution or possession may make a student ineligible for federal aid.